anky17/LabWork/README.md

 # LAB WORK

-This repository is organized into two main folders: CA (Computer Architecture) and DSA (Data Structure and Algorithms).
+This repository is organized into four main folders: CA (Computer Architecture), DSA (Data Structure and Algorithms) and Sutherland Line and Polygon Clipping of Computer Graphics.
 Each folder contains subfolders and files corresponding to various concepts and implementations within the respective fields.

 ## CA - Computer Architecture

 In the CA folder, you will find materials and code snippets implemented using VHDL.
 This includes:

 - Adder Logic
+- Arithmetic and Logic Unit
 - Basic Gates
 - Decoder
 - Encoder